plantinformatics/pretzel/README.md

 ### Checking things are running

-If Sails has started correctly, you should see the following if you navigate to `http://localhost:1776/api/v1/geneticmaps` in a browser:
+If the Express API has started correctly, you should see the following if you navigate to `http://localhost:3000/geneticmaps` in a browser:

 ```
 {
   "geneticmaps": [],
-  "meta": {
-    "total": 0
-  }
 }
 ```
 This tells us the API is working (though currently no data has been loaded).